-Nissan Motor Co. is now targeting an operating income of 460 billion yen ($5.7 billion) in the fiscal year ending March 2012, with the company’s CEO Carlos Ghosn making a bold pronouncement that "Nissan is unleashed" and that the company is launching a plan “with no handicap” and is fully “on the offensive.”
+Nissan Motor Co. is now targeting an operating income of JPY460 billion ($5.7 billion) in the fiscal year ending March 31, 2012, with the company’s CEO Carlos Ghosn making a bold pronouncement that "Nissan is unleashed" and that the company is launching a plan “with no handicap” and is fully “on the offensive.”

 This allowed the company to recover from the disaster quicker than its competitors Honda Motor Co. and Toyota Motor Corp.
 In North America, the company lost only a week of output while its competitors have yet to resume full production.

-For the year ending March 2012, Toyota expects operating income to be 300 billion yen while Honda estimates it to be 200 billion yen.
+For the fiscal year ending March 31, 2012, Toyota expects operating income to be at JPY300 billion while Honda estimates it to be JPY200 billion.

 According to Bloomberg data dating way back 1992, this would be the first time that Nissan will outperform its two major rivals.
 Earlier this week, Ghosn announced a six-year mid-term business plan that targets an 8 percent operating margin and an 8 percent global market share.